Oregon City Bathroom Renovation — Properly Waterproofed, Owner-Supervised & Done Right the first-time

 Full Removal and Framing Assessment

 All tile, adhesive, and substrate removed to framing.
-Framing is fully exposed and inspected for moisture damage, mold, and structural compromise before any rebuilding begins.
+Framing inspected for mold and moisture damage.
+All compromised framing remediated before new substrate.

 What VResh Consistently Finds Behind Oregon City 1990s Bathroom Tile